diogogpinto/filament-themes-full-guide/README.md

 php artisan make:filament-theme
 ```

-It will scan your app for all the panels you have created and let you select which panel this themes applies to.
-Select the panel it belongs to.
-In this particular case, we will select the panel `cms`.
+It will scan your app for all the panels you have installed and let you select which panel this themes applies to.
+Select the panel which you wish to customize.
+In this particular case, we will select the panel `admin`.

 ![Create Theme Terminal Command](./screenshots/create-theme.png)

-After you've selected the panel, the terminal will give you all further instructions, but we'll go for each one step by step.
+After you've selected the panel, the terminal will give you all further instructions, but we'll go by each one step by step.

 ![After Creating the Theme](./screenshots/after-create-theme.png)